 The Milkwood Run is trying to be more environmentally friendly by reducing the amount of plastic we use.
 Water and Coke at each water station will be served in a cup.

-We encourage all runners to carry their own collapsible cups or small bottles that can be refilled at each station.
+All runners are encourage to carry their own collapsible cups or small bottles that can be refilled at each station.
 We will be using cups instead of the plastic water sachets.
 There is an option to purchase the ideal running cup when you register.
 Remember you will be able to keep it and use it at other races.
 Remember to #RunGreen #RunClean.

 Water stations will be placed at: